 Architectural drafters use design skills and computer-aided design and drafting (CADD) systems to create blueprints for buildings and other structures.
 They examine measurements and sketches provided by engineers and architects to create detailed illustrations of the structures for use during construction.

-Architectural and civil drafters are expected to see a 3% decrease in employment from 2014-2024, according to the BLS.
-This projected decline will be due in part to increased competition for jobs due to the high number of students graduating in these field.
+Architectural and civil drafters are expected to see a 2% increase in employment from 2018-2028, according to the BLS.
+This projected growth will be due in part to increased competition for jobs due to the high number of students graduating in these field.
 Drafters with experience in CADD systems and at least an associate's degree in the field should enjoy the best employment opportunities.